 - Texting.
 Florida law prohibits any form of texting while driving, including reading and sending text messages.
 However, many drivers ignore this law, and commercial drivers are no exception.

 - Talking.
-While many Florida drivers can talk on handheld or hands-free cell phones while driving, commercial drivers are forbidden from using any kind of mobile device for verbal and nonverbal communication.
+While many Florida drivers can talk on handheld or hands-free cell phones while driving, commercial drivers are forbidden from using any kind of mobile device for verbal or nonverbal communication.
 Still, many truckers make and take calls during their long hours on the road.

 - Visual entertainment.
 Although it's extremely dangerous, some truckers pass the time by browsing the internet, playing games, or even watching movies and TV shows online or through portable devices.

 - Using electronics.
-Even electronics that can aid driving—such as the dispatch radio, stereo system, internal GPS, or navigation devices—all require some level of input and interaction with the driver.
+Even electronics that can aid driving—such as the dispatch radio, a stereo system, internal GPS, or navigation devices—all require some level of input and interaction with the driver.